 You're looking for three patterns:

+- Position gaps.
 Prompts where you both appear, but a competitor is mentioned first.
-First position in an AI response carries disproportionate weight — users often act on the first recommendation.
+First position in an AI response carries disproportionate weight: users often act on the first recommendation.

 Track 3-5 direct competitors.
 More than that creates noise without adding insight.
-Focus on the competitors that appear most frequently across your prompt universe — they're the ones AI models consider your true alternatives.
+Focus on the competitors that appear most frequently across your prompt universe: they're the ones AI models consider your true alternatives.
+If you want the competitive picture as one number, compute AI share of voice: your mentions divided by all brand mentions across your prompt set.
+Geonimo's competitor tracking suggests competitors automatically from your answer data and scores them side by side.

 Step 4: Audit Your Pages for AI Citability